digitalgust/miniJVM/README.md

 ## Deploy:
-  Download github project.
+  Download or clone github project.
-  Compile java classes to  mini_jvm/javalib/build/classes/ , or you can open the project mini_jvm/javalib/  in Netbeans,then build .
+  Compile java classes and package it to  mini_jvm/javalib/dist/ , or you can open the project mini_jvm/javalib/  in Netbeans,then build .
   Open JetBrains Clion project (cmake) mini_jvm/mini_jvm/ ,setup mingw /cygwin /linux /mac xcode env, build and run .